ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 - **Estimators** are the statistical methods we use to analyze our data.
 In this blog post and in the last, our estimators have been our OLS regression models.
 In the next couple blog posts, we’ll add logistic regression via maximum likelihood and various Bayesian models to our list of estimators.
 - An **estimate** is the result from your statistical model (estimator) that’s designed to answer your research question.

+Rubin ([2005](#ref-rubin2005causal)) did a pretty good job summarizing why terms like this are necessary:

+> When facing any problem of statistical inference, it is most important to begin by understanding the quantities that we are trying to estimate—the estimands.
+Doing so is particularly critical when dealing with causal inference, where mistakes can easily be made by describing the technique (e.g., computer program) used to do the estimation without any description of the object of the estimation. (p.
+323)

+I have made such mistakes, and my hope is this and the material to come will help prevent you from doing the same.
 If you prefer your education in the form of silly social media memes, maybe this one will help:

 {{% tweet user="rlmcelreath" id="1582368904529137672" %}}